-Would you love to sell at markets?
-Have you got one booked but aren’t sure if you have any idea how to set it up?
-Whether you’ve got your first market lined up or you’re just considering it, check out these tips to help everything run smoothly!
+Whether you’ve got your first market lined up or you’re just considering market selling, check out these tips on how to set up your first stall as a market to help everything run smoothly!

 - Your layout and how to draw people in with banners, signs, bags etc.